-Real-world databases frequently have some problems that impact on DM algorithms application [2].
-Among these problems, it could be detached the occurrence of missing values occasioned by non-controlled circumstances.
+Databases in which KDD process is applied frequently have missing data occasioned by non-controlled circumstances.
 Missing data are the ones which values were not added to database but for which a real value exists on the ambient that they were extracted.
-The presence of missing data on databases is a common fact and could be distributed in various attributes, in a same instance (record) or randomly.
+The presence of missing data on a database is a common fact and could be distributed in various attributes, in a same instance (record) or in a random form.
+Missing values could generate serious problems on knowledge extraction and on Data Mining algorithms application [2], [3], [4].